vidaud/seta/seta-doc/docs/general/how-runs.md

 The implementation of these steps is performed by extracting titles, abstracts and identified sentences from the whole corpus, identifying, harmonising and replacing phrases and then storing.

-#### Final text preparation

-{--The last step before the neural network training is further normalisation: The only characters allowed in the text are a-z, 0-9, /, -, _ (space).--}

-All words not containing at least one character a-z are removed.

-This general corpus now contains 7 billion words and phrases, about 80 million sentences and 23 GB of plain text.

 #### Actual neural network training